-Boss Southgate retains faith in Maguire
+Southgate retains faith in Maguire

 |Date: Tuesday, 29 March Time: 19:45 BST Venue: Wembley Stadium, London Coverage: Live on BBC Radio 5 Live, iPlayer and the BBC Sport website and app

-Harry Maguire has shown he can play at the highest level, Gareth Southgate has said but the England manager warned that players "can't be poor for a couple of years".
+Harry Maguire has shown he can play at the highest level, according to Gareth Southgate - but the England manager warned that players "can't be poor for a couple of years".

 The Manchester United defender's club form has been criticised this season.